natemac/Anticipation-Daily/readme.md

 - Letter-by-letter validation with immediate feedback
 - Virtual keyboard support for mobile devices
 - Consistent drawing scaling between builder and game
+- Custom audio for each category with adaptive volume

+## Audio System

+The game features a comprehensive audio system designed to enhance the gameplay experience:

+### Background Music
+- Each category has its own unique background music that matches the theme:
+  - **Yellow (Travel)**: Ambient music with a journey feel
+  - **Green (Food)**: Playful, appetizing soundtrack
+  - **Blue (Man-made)**: Modern, technological soundscape
+  - **Red (Leisure)**: Relaxed, fun atmosphere music
+- Music continues playing throughout the gameplay but lowers volume during guessing
+- The system remembers playback position per category when switching between them

+### Sound Effects
+- **Correct Input**: Plays when the player enters a correct letter
+- **Incorrect Input**: Plays when the player makes a wrong guess
+- **Completion**: Celebratory sound when successfully completing a puzzle
+- **UI Tick**: Subtle feedback for UI interactions
+- **Guess Mode**: Special sound effect when entering guessing mode

+### Volume Controls
+- Separate sliders for music and sound effects
+- Settings are saved to localStorage for persistence
+- Test sound button to check audio levels
+- Real-time volume adjustments

 ## Recent Enhancements and Fixes

+### Audio Improvements
+- **Category-specific music system** that provides unique audio for each puzzle type
+- **Seamless audio transitions** with fade-in/fade-out effects when switching modes
+- **Persistence of playback position** when returning to previously played categories
+- **Volume adjustment system** with separate controls for music and sound effects
+- **Mobile-friendly audio** with optimized loading and playback

 ### Enhanced Completion Stamps System
 - **Differentiated completion stamps** based on how the player solved the puzzle: